G-Node/spike/deploy/deployment.md

 If the celery task broker is running on a non-standard uri, please adjust the BROKER_URL in settings_celery.py.
 The results backend is set to 'database' and defaults to the same databse the frontend is using.

+The task broker has to be started as a process running along with the application at all times.
+I suggest taking care of this with a checking crontab or something else.

+The task broker is started using the command

+    python manage.py celeryd -l info

 ## 3. STEP BY STEP INSTALATION ##